jmftrindade/6.830-project/README.md

 # 6.830-project
 Class project for 6.830 database systems.

+TODO: Update this with the final report (maybe make it a TR?).

 # Generate Missing Value training and test data sets:

 The script ```generate_missing_value_data_sets.py``` can be used as follows: